 Fires are not something to play with.
 Many safety experts claim that in the event of a house fire, most homeowners have less than two minutes to escape before suffering serious health consequences.
 From smoke inhalation to severe burning, not knowing how to respond to fires could lead to long-lasting, life threatening health issues.

 Understanding a few basic best practices, home safety tips, and fire safety resources can save your life, and the lives of those around you.
-Something as simple as replacing the batteries in your smoke detector can, and the local fire department, to potential fire inside your home.
+Something as simple as replacing the batteries in your smoke detector can ensure your safety when there is a fire inside your home.

 Let’s take a look at some simple things you can do to best prepare yourself and your home from irreversible damage.